Washington Naval Conference: Agreements

 US President Warren Harding called the Washington Conference a deal that all countries thought best for themselves.
 To resolve technical disputes about the quality of warships, the conferees adopted a standard based on the tonnage displacement, a simple measure of the size of a ship.
 A ten-year agreement fixed the ratio of battleships at 5:5:3: 525,000 tons for the US, 525,000 tons for Britain, and 315,000 tons for Japan.
 Smaller limits with a ratio of 1.67 applied to France and Italy.
 Battleships, the dominant weapons systems of the era, could be no larger than 35,000 tons.
 The major powers allowed themselves 135,000:135,000:81,000 tons for the newly-developed aircraft carriers.

 While the admirals were unhappy, peace activists strongly supported the results and successfully worked for ratification.
 In the United States they included the World Peace Foundation; the American Association for International Conciliation; the Carnegie Endowment for International Peace; the Women's Peace Society; the Women's World Disarmament Committee; the Women's International League for Peace and Freedom, and the Federal Council of Churches of Christ in America.

 The Washington Conference exactly captured the worldwide popular demand for peace and disarmament.
-Without an agreement, the US, Britain and Japan would have engaged in an expensive buildup, with each fearing the other two getting too powerful.
+Without an agreement, the US, Britain and Japan likely would have engaged in a naval arms race much like that experienced between Britain and Germany before the First World War.
 However, even with the restrictions, the agreement solidified Japan's position as a great power and was treated as a colonial power with equal diplomatic interests, a first for a non-Western nation.

 The naval treaty was concluded on February 6, 1922.
 Ratifications of the treaty were exchanged in Washington on August 17, 1923, and it was registered in League of Nations Treaty Series on April 16, 1924.

 Japan agreed to revert Shandong to Chinese control by an agreement concluded on February 4, 1922.
 Ratifications of the agreement were exchanged in Beijing on June 2, 1922, and it was registered in League of Nations Treaty Series on July 7, 1922.